The History and Future of Cellular Technology

 Coverage improved dramatically, data is vastly cheaper, and the wireless speeds possible with the latest devices rival landline broadband performance!

 Best of all, this rapid pace of advancement shows no signs of slowing down.
-If anything, the tempo is only quickening as every carrier jockeys to take the lead in building next-generation 5G networks.
+If anything, the tempo is only quickening as every carrier jockeys to take the lead in upgrading their 5G networks.

 But just what on earth is 5G?
 Does it even matter how many Gs you have?!?